 Effective from 1 July 2012, the Group implemented an STI Plan.
 The objectives of the STI Plan are to link the remuneration of certain executives to their performance and the performance of the Group.
 The Board set key performance measures and indicators for individual executives on an annual basis that reinforce the Group's business plan and targets for the year.

-Key features of the STI Plan are outlined in the table on the following page.
+Key features of the STI Plan are outlined in the following table.

 Overview of the STI Plan